Alpes Graiae et Poeninae

-The Alpes Graiae et Poeninae, later known as Alpes Atrectianae et Poeninae (officially Alpes Atrectianae et Vallis Poenina), was a small Alpine province of the Roman Empire created after the merging of the Alpes Poeninae (or Vallis Poenina) and the Alpes Graiae (or Alpes Atrectianae), during the reign of Septimius Severus (193-196 AD).
+The Alpes Graiae et Poeninae, also known by the 2nd century AD as Alpes Atrectianae et Poeninae, was a small Alpine province of the Roman Empire created after the merging of the Alpes Poeninae (or Vallis Poenina) and the Alpes Graiae (or Alpes Atrectianae).
 Comprising the modern Canton of Valais (Switzerland), the Tarantaise Valley, Beaufortain, Haut-Faucigny (France) and the Aosta Valley (Italy), it was one of the three provinces straddling the Alps between modern France and Italy, along with the Alpes Maritimae and Alpes Cottiae.

-The Procurator of the province resided in the capital of this province: Axima, which became Forum Claudii Ceutronum (Aime-la-Plagne) or Darentasia (Moûtiers), former capitals of the Alpes Graiae.
+The Procurator of the province resided in the capital of this province: Axima, which became Forum Claudii Ceutronum (Aime-la-Plagne), former capital of the Alpes Graiae.
 He was seconded by a Praefectus in Octodorum, which became Forum Claudii Vallensium (Martigny) for the Alpes Poeninae.

 Name

+Variants

-The province was commonly called Alpes Graiae, Alpes Atrectianae, Alpes Graiae et Poeninae, or Alpes Atrectianae et Poeninae, as a shortened form of its full name.
-In some documents, the province is also named Alpes Poeninae et Graiae (provincia Alpium Graiarum et Poeninarum).
+In ancient documents, the province appears under the forms Alpes Graiae, Alpes Poeninae et Graiae (provincia Alpium Graiarum et Poeninarum), and Alpes Graiae et Poeninae.
+The rarer variant Alpes Atrectianae occurs in epigraphic material.

-It may have been known as the Alpes Graiae et Vallis Poenina at the time of its creation, which could have been the official form of the shortened name Alpes Graiae et Poeninae.
-From the 2nd century AD until the reign of Diocletian (284–305), it was officially known as Alpes Atrectianae et Vallis Poenina, which is attested on an inscription from the Severian period (193–235).
+It may have been referred to as Alpes Graiae et Vallis Poenina at the time of its formation, which would represent an expanded form of Alpes Graiae et Poeninae.
+A Severian period inscription (193–235) attests the variant Alpium Atrectianarum et Vallis Poeninae, in which Atrectianae replaces Graiae as a local or epigraphic alternative.

+The name Vallis Poenina survives in the modern toponyms Pennine Alps and Valais.

+Origin

-According to Livy, the name Alpes Poeninae derives from an indigenous deity named Poeninus, who is attested as Poininos on local inscriptions and in the name Jupiter Poeninus.
-It survives in the modern form Pennine Alps, as does Vallis Poenina in the name Valais.
-Xavier Delamarre has proposed to similarly see a theonym *Graios (found in Herculi/Herculeio Graio) in the name Alpes Graiae.
-The name Alpes Atrectianae may derive from a local kinglet called Atrectius, just like the Alpes Cottiae are named after Cottius.
-While his existence is not attested, the cognomen appears in the name of four governors of the province from the 2nd and 3nd centuries AD.
+According to Livy, the name Alpes Poeninae derives from an indigenous deity named Poeninus, attested as Poininos on local inscriptions and in the cult title Jupiter Poeninus.

+Xavier Delamarre has likewise proposed to identify a Celtic theonym *Graios (attested in Herculi / Herculeio Graio) as the origin of the name Alpes Graiae.

+According to Guy Barruol, the form Alpes Atrectianae may derive from an otherwise unattested local kinglet *Atrectius, by analogy with the Alpes Cottiae, named after the local ruler Cottius.
+While the repeated occurrence of the cognomen Atrectianus among several governors of the province in the 2nd and 3rd centuries AD may lend some support to this hypothesis, no direct evidence for a local dynast named Atrectius exists, and such a figure remains hypothetical.